 Here are raised interesting questions about the role of critics in particular and the press in general.
 I never quite state my opinion on them here, because I never quite formed one.

 I knew and liked the Springfield newspaper critic who figures in this piece.
 (I had written about him earlier, in this piece.)
 He left town a few years later for a choice editing job, and his replacements lacked the wit or the will to emulate him.
-I did not pay enough attention to local arts performances to tell whether they good better or worse because his absence.
+I did not pay enough attention to local arts performances to tell whether they got better or worse because of his absence.